This free persuasive writing unit of study is designed to fit into your 1st, 2nd or 3rd grade writing workshop.

-- If needed to help students understand that they need to begin their persuasive pieces with opinions, show and discuss the Opinion Sentence Starters anchor chart and use it to help you begin your writing in front of the class.
+- You can show and discuss the Opinion Sentence Starters anchor chart and use it to help you begin your writing in front of the class.

-- Be sure to “think aloud” as you write in front of the class so they will understand how you are using your planner and making writing choices as you go.
+- Be sure to “think aloud” as you write in front of the class.
+This will help them understand how you are using your planner and making writing choices as you go.

-- Next, show the students the list of 16 persuasive writing topics provided and have each choose their own topic from the list of ideas (or think of a new one).
+- Next, show the students the list of 16 persuasive writing topics provided.
+You can have each choose their own topic from the list of ideas (or think of a new one).

-- Pass out Persuasive Writing Planners to everyone and have students begin by writing their opinion topic at the top, and thinking of three supporting details to add below.
-Once students have completed their planner, they can begin to write their own persuasive paragraph based on the modeling you provided earlier in the unit (a lined paper has been provided should you choose to use it).
-Some students might need more guidance so conferencing with those who are struggling will be key.
+- Pass out Persuasive Writing Planners to everyone.
+Students can begin by writing their opinion topic at the top, and thinking of three supporting details to add below.
+Once students have completed their planner, they can begin to write their own persuasive paragraph.
+This is where the previous modeling comes in handy!
+You will find a lined page in the download for students to use.
+Some students might need more guidance so be sure to conference with students during independent writing.

 Introduction to Persuasive Letters